Tuesday 5 August 1941

-In the Army Group South sector, Romanian 4th Army (Lieutenant-general Nicolae Ciupercă) and German 11th Army approach the port of Odessa on the Black Sea.
+In the Army Group South sector, Romanian 4th Army (Lieutenant-general Nicolae Ciupercă) and German 11th Army approach the port of Odesa on the Black Sea.
 Today generally is accepted as the first day of the defense of Odessa.
 Romanian leader Ion Antonescu has been promised control over the entire region between the Dniester and the Bug rivers, but he has to occupy it first.
 The Soviets in Odessa have orders to make a last stand there - which means there will be no evacuation by sea.
-At Kiev, Soviet 5th Army counterattacks German 6th Army with little effect.
+At Kyiv, the Soviet 5th Army counterattacks the German 6th Army with little effect.

 After dark, RAF Bomber Command makes a major effort against multiple targets.
 Results are good, and bomber losses are acceptable to maintain a sustainable bombing offensive.

 The RAF sends 65 Wellingtons and 33 Hampden bombers against Mannheim and nearby Ludwigshafen, losing two Wellingtons and one Hampden.
 The raid is a big success, destroying five businesses and damaging three more (including a celluloid factory hit when a bomber crashes into it).
 The celluloid factory production is reduced by 75% for 8 days.
 In addition, 10 houses are destroyed with 572 damaged.
 In total, 27 people perish and 55 are injured.